There seems to be a lot of confusion about Hanukah – to the point where it appears to be deliberate.

 In a time when many view nationalism, borders, and uniqueness to be evils that must be expunged from the world, it is convenient to forget what Hanukah is all about.
 It is less threatening when Hanukah becomes a trivial imitation of Christmas, a holiday of lights and doughnuts.

 Over the centuries fear has led Jews to put their heads down and weather the storm of whatever discrimination or violence was directed at the community: “We survived Pharaoh, this too shall pass.”
 Living under oppression led Jews to turn within, to focus on spirituality, rituals, and theories.
-Destruction of the Temple, exile, and disconnect from the land which gave us our name led Jews to set aside the physicality of Jews life.
+Destruction of the Temple, exile, and separation from the land which gave us our name led Jews to set aside the physicality of Jews life.

 We forgot that we come from a nation of warriors.